Institutions can highlight their successful partnerships through PR activity – and attract new ones in the process

 Merging an international luxury brand with education

-An excellent example of how well corporate organisations and business schools can work together is when this year, the Prada group, an international leader in the luxury industry, became a partner of the International Master in Luxury Management - a double degree course dedicated to training professionals in the luxury sector, developed in partnership between NEOMA Business School (France) and MIP Politecnico di Milano (Italy).
+An excellent example of how well corporate organisations and business schools can work together is when this year, the Prada group, an international leader in the luxury industry, became a partner of the International Master in Luxury Management - a double degree course dedicated to training professionals in the luxury sector, developed in partnership between NEOMA Business School (France) and POLIMI Graduate School of Management (Italy).
 By having the Prada group become a partner with this program, this innovative and unique course now has the benefit of new top-range support from the luxury sector, which will ultimately make its expertise available to help train the fashion managers of the future.

 In their role as official partner, the Prada group will contribute to the course content via workshops, site visits and the organisation of several conferences with speakers from the world-renowned brand.
 This partnership gained lots of high-profile, international media interest, including features in The European and The Fashion Network.
-This was important for both NEOMA and MIP Politecnico di Milano because it not only showcases the schools’ prestigious offering to potential students who may want to pursue a career in luxury, but it also highlighted the benefits of a corporate partnership to other global organisations that may be considering teaming up with business schools.
+This was important for both NEOMA and POLIMI Graduate School of Management because it not only showcases the schools’ prestigious offering to potential students who may want to pursue a career in luxury, but it also highlighted the benefits of a corporate partnership to other global organisations that may be considering teaming up with business schools.

 Collaboration, networking, and advanced technical skills